 Everyone entering or leaving the United States through airports and seaports going to the Caribbean islands must have a passport that is valid through the entire period of travel.
 Your passport will be collected upon your arrival to Sail Caribbean and will be held by our staff until your departure.
 If you are not a U.S. citizen, please check immediately to see if you are required to have a visa.
 For details on passport & visa information, please visit the travel page of our website.

 Prior to your search for flights, please review our guidelines for travel to the BVI.
-After purchasing your ticket, please email or send us the itinerary including the record locator/airline confirmation code.
+After purchasing your ticket, please upload your travel itinerary to your CampInTouch Account including the record locator/airline confirmation code.
 It is important that we have your travel information so we can monitor your flights, meet you at your destination, and ensure you make your scheduled departure.
 If you have any questions when booking your flights, please dont’ hesitate to contact our NY office at 800-321-0994 or 631-754-2202.

-For all programs, students will arrive and depart from the airport on St. Thomas (STT).
-Arrivals must be no later that 4:30 pm and departures no earlier that 11:30 am.
-We will have staff at St. Thomas airport meet you and then accompany you on the 45-minute ferry ride to Tortola.
+For all programs, most students will arrive and depart from the airport on St. Thomas (STT).
+Arrivals must be no later than 4:30 pm and departures no earlier than 11:30 am.
+We will have staff at St. Thomas Airport meet you and then accompany you on the 45-minute ferry ride to Tortola.
 Once on Tortola, staff will escort the students to their final destination Hodges Creek Marina.

 Since students are departing from all over the United States and the world, it isn’t feasible for us to be in every departure airport.
 A staff member will meet you at the St. Thomas airport and will accompany you on the ferry to Tortola.
 If you fly into Beef Island,Tortola, our staff will pick you up at the airport and bring you to base.

-Students have the opportunity to call home when they arrive at their final destination and have settled in at our base.
+Our staff will make sure the students call home once they have arrived to the airport and at our docks.
 We encourage parents to discuss this with their teen to be sure that both parties are clear on whether or not a call is expected upon arrival.
 There will also be opportunities for students to call home as we travel from port to port.

 We highly recommend you purchase travel insurance, which will reimburse you for non-refundable costs should you have to cancel or interrupt your trip and reimburse you for any medical expenses incurred during your trip.
 We offer a thorough and inexpensive plan for US citizens or residents.
 A similar plan is available for international students through Seven Corners.
 For more information, visit our Trip Insurance page.

 Summer may be the best time of year in the Caribbean, with temperatures in the mid-80s, a constant breeze, and comfortable evenings.
-Rainy days are very unlikely.
-Water temperature is around 84 degrees, making it a comfortable place to swim, snorkel, scuba and waterski, without ever getting cold!
+Rainy days can be likely, but the rain is usually not long-lasting.
+The water temperature is around 84 degrees, making it a comfortable place to swim, snorkel, scuba, and waterski, without ever getting cold!

 Hurricanes rarely approach the islands we sail and dive in.
 In fact, hurricanes have forced us to alter our itinerary only twice in our 40-year history.
 Even so, we have a comprehensive emergency plan for each program location.
 In the rare event of a hurricane warning, our fleets head to pre-arranged safe harbors and everyone is moved onshore to designated shelters.
 Once the threat has passed, we would re-board our boats and complete the program.